icnNubby/twitchplay/README.md

     public static String getHeaderClientId()

   You can obtain first four of those at https://dev.twitch.tv/docs/api/.

+  Just changed